saullocastro/compmech/ROADMAP.rst

   option to connect two panels using displacement and rotation compatibility such that in overall the bay can be modeled using less terms.
-This could be called a finite-semi-analytical approach, where the assembly is accomplished using proper connection matrices and a penalizing approach
+This could be called a finite-semi-analytical approach, where the assembly is accomplished using proper connection matrices and a penalizing approach.
+Additional expected improvements are:
+  -- improved numerical stability
+  -- considerably faster integration of all structural matrices (will prevent using the much bigger look-up tables associated with bardell_12 or bardell_c0c1

 Version 0.5.6
 -------------